Euro 2024: Where and at what time to watch the match, France vs Poland, Matchday 3, Group D?

 {{/main}}

-Even so, the team led by Michał Probierz will come out with everything to compete against the French National Team and can say goodbye to Euro 2024 with dignity.
+Even so, the team led by Michael Probierz He will go out with everything to obtain his own revenge against the France national team and can say goodbye with dignity to the Euro 2024.

-The greatest uncertainty is whether the figure of Kylián Mbappé will face the Whites and Reds, since he missed the duel against the ‘Clockwork Orange’ due to his nose injury that forces him to use a mask, which he continues to get used to according to to the French coach. .
+Uncertainty remains the emergence of Kylian Mbappé, who is not certain to face the Whites and Reds due to his nose injury that forces him to use a mask, which he continues to get used to according to the French coach. .

+The French figure, who has a five-year agreement with the real Madridstayed on the bench in front of the Netherlands in the date 2 and in this next dispute will be one’s own Didier Deschamps who will have the last word.

-The last time France played against Poland, the French won 3-1, in the Round of 8 phase of the recent Qatar 2022 World Cup.
+The last time France played against Poland the Blues took the victory 3-1, in the phase of 8th round of the recent Qatar World Cup 2022.

 Before the opening whistle, on our Debate website we tell you when, where, at what time and on what channel to watch the fight between France and Poland.

-The France-Poland match will be played this Tuesday, June 25, from the Signal Iduna Park stadium at 10:00 p.m.
-(Mexico time), 9:00 p.m.
+The match France-Poland It will be played this Tuesday, June 25 from Signal Iduna Park stadium, at 10:00 a.m.
+(Mexico time), 9:00 a.m.
 (Culiacan time).
 You can find the broadcast on the Sky Sports signal.

 Haven’t you checked out Amazon?
 Look at THIS LINK their best products.